New hire checklist: A step-by-step guide to onboarding employees in Japan [2024]

 • Introduce your new hire to their workspace and office: On the first day, give the new employee a tour of the office or a virtual walkthrough if they're remote.
 Show them the restrooms, kitchen, meeting rooms, emergency exits, and common areas, or guide them on using digital tools and accessing necessary online resources.

 • Introduce them to the team: Organize a team meeting for introductions.
 Introduce the new hire to their team members and other key personnel in the company.
 This not only helps them feel welcomed but also provides them with necessary points of contact for different issues or questions that may arise.
-For a distinct Japanese touch, consider hosting a virtual tea ceremony as an icebreaker if your team enjoys matcha tea.
+For a distinct Japanese touch, consider hosting a virtual tea ceremony as an icebreaker.

-• Run an HR overview: Arrange a session with your HR team to review essential company policies regarding working hours, vacation time, sick leave, benefits, performance evaluations, any other important company policies, and any specific policies related to Japan, such as the annual "Shōgatsu" or New Year holiday.
+• Run an HR overview: Arrange a session with your HR team to review essential company policies regarding working hours, vacation time, sick leave, benefits, performance evaluations, and Japanese holiday policies, such as the annual "Shōgatsu" or New Year holiday.
 This overview will help set clear expectations from the onset.

 • Provide health and safety training: Especially important for in-office employees, introduce the new hire to health and safety protocols.